 The Group places the utmost importance on providing a safe working environment for its employees.
-Fire service installations, such as emergency lights, fire extinguishers, fire hose reel, sprinkler systems, exit signs, etc. are all distributed in the Group's workplaces and maintained regularly.
+The Group strictly complies with the local laws relating to employee health and safety, including but not limited to Labour Relations Law (Article 12), and the guidelines issued by the Labour Affairs Bureau in tropical storms, rainstorms and adverse weather conditions.
+The Group has formulated the Code of Practice during Typhoon, Heavy Rain, Thunderstorm and Storm Surge Warnings to provide clear guidelines for employees to understand the working arrangement and maintain their safety under the situation of typhoon, heavy rain warning signal, thunderstorm warning signal and storm surge warning signal.
+Fire service installations, such as emergency lights, fire extinguishers, fire hose reels, sprinkler systems, exit signs, etc. are all distributed in the Group's workplaces and maintained regularly.
 The Group ensures that employees are familiar with fire safety and evacuation plans of the office building in case of any emergencies.
 To allow the treatment of minor injuries, first aid boxes are readily available at accessible locations.

-In addition, the Group maintains a system to clean the workplace daily and regularly change the filters of the air conditioners to ensure that a healthy indoor environment is available for its employees.
+In addition, the Group maintains a system to clean the workplace daily and regularly changes the filters of the air conditioners to ensure that a healthy indoor environment is available for its employees.
 The Group also welcomes desk plants to enhance employees' mood and efficiency.
 The Group has installed an exhaust system in the office that facilitates better air circulation in the workplace.
-During the Reporting Period, the Group to maintained the warehouse, office and repair centre area through the "5S" management concept, comprising; sorting, setting in order, shining, standardising, and sustaining.
+During the Reporting Period, the Group to maintain the warehouse, office and repair centre area through the "5S" management concept, comprising; sorting, setting in order, shining, standardising, and sustaining.
 This will contribute to better housekeeping practices, and thus, a better working environment for employees.
 It is expected that by keeping the workplace in order, employees will feel at ease and the overall efficiency of work can improve.